adjust/ios_sdk/README.md

 ## Installation using cocoapods

 ### 1. Get Cocoapods
-If you're not already using cocoapods, go to [cocoapods.org] and set up your podfile.
-They have a really nice [howto|http://docs.cocoapods.org/guides/installing_cocoapods.html] available as well.
+If you're not already using cocoapods, go to [cocoapods.org][cocoapods] and set up your podfile.
+They have a really nice [cocoapods installation guide][cocoapods installation guide] available as well.

 ### 2. Add AdjustIo to your podfile.
 ```ruby